Igor-GF/dutch-cities/README.md

 ## Dutch City Tours

-Application to experiement and study React where you might discouver different Dutch cities.
+Application to experiment and React practice where you might discover different Dutch cities.

 # Technologies